lewie9021/appdriver/docs/api/device/takeScreenshot.md

 #### Returns

-`Promise`: A promise that resolves after the screenshot has been taken and successfully stored on disk.
+`Promise<Buffer>`: A promise containing a base64 buffer that resolves after the screenshot has been taken and successfully stored on disk.

 #### Examples